Stay Gold (horse)

-Stay Gold (ステイゴールド, March 24, 1994 – February 5, 2015) was a Japanese Thoroughbred racehorse who had his greatest success in international races.
-He was sired by Sunday Silence and was out of the mare Golden Sash by Dictus.
-Famously known as a "Silver Collector", running good results but unable to win in major races; he eventually won the Dubai Sheema Classic and Hong Kong Vase towards the end of his career.
-He also became a successful sire in Japan after his retirement from racing.
+Stay Gold (Japanese: ステイゴールド, Hepburn: Sutei Gōrudo; March 24, 1994 – February 5, 2015) was a Japanese Thoroughbred racehorse who had his greatest success in international races.
+He was sired by Sunday Silence and was out of the mare Golden Sash, a daughter of Dictus.
+He was famously known as a "Silver Collector", as he often placed second but was unable to win in major grade 1 races.
+He was later given the nickname of "Godolphin Killer" after he notably won both the Dubai Sheema Classic and Hong Kong Vase towards the end of his career.
+In both races he defeated notable horses from the Goldolphin stable: Fantastic Light and Ekraar respectively.
+He became a very successful sire in Japan after his retirement from racing.

 Background

 Stay Gold was bred at the Shadai Group's Shiraoi Farm in Shiraoi, Hokkaido.
-He was notable for being a very small horse, standing 15.3 hands tall (161cm) at maturity, and weighing less than 450 kilograms during his racing career.
+He was notable for being a very small horse, standing 15.3 hand tall at maturity, and weighing a maximum of 436 kg during his racing career.
 One of his defining traits other than his rather small physical stature was his personality - Stay Gold was a particularly violent and bad mannered horse, with his trainer Yasutoshi Ikee remarking that "he was so violent, he might even eat meat if I gave it to him," and his jockey Shigefumi Kumazawa saying that Stay Gold would rear, kick and bite even during regular exercise.